amodrojs/amodro-base/README.md

 * Prove out amodro-lifecycle as a reusable module loader core.
 See [amodrojs/node-es-adapt](https://github.com/amodrojs/node-es-adapt) for a different wrapping of amodro-lifecycle, focused on node and traditional node module interop with ES2015 modules.
 * Provide a future looking AMD loader, with a more customized base that allows bridging more module formats during this transition period.
 Could be useful for transpiled code that want to use AMD as the module runtime substrate.
-* A requirejs successor, with a more modern underpinning and the ability to break some compatibility in the interests of better APIs, particularly around loader plugins.
+* A requirejs successor, with a more modern underpinning and the ability to break some compatibility in the interests of better APIs, particularly around loader plugins and disallowing URLs as module IDs.

 ## Documentation